Skip to Content

-What is Pen-y-ghent?
+What Is Pen-y-ghent?

 Pen-y-ghent is the ninth highest fell in the Yorkshire Dales National Park.
 Also spelt as Penyghent, this famous and well-known fell stands 694 metres above sea level.
 Its unique shape, resembling a crouching lion, means it’s even more recognisable than the highest fell in the Yorkshire Dales – Whernside.
 Indeed, alongside Ingleborough (the second highest fell in the Dales), Pen-y-ghent is one of the most recognisable landforms in the Yorkshire Dales.